SBNSoftware/SBNSoftware.github.io/sbn_online_wiki/ICARUS_FTS.md

 # What happens to files
 - EventBuilder writes file to /data/daq area
-- When closed, file is renamed
+- When closed, file is renamed according to the naming convention described above
 - Xporter.py process kicks in (icarus user):
   - Looks for completed files (by name) in /data/daq
   - Moves file from /data/daq to /data/fts_dropbox